JanHerca/urantiapedia/output/wikijs/en/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project.md

 <figure id="Figure_4" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image03.png">
-<figcaption><b>Figure 4. <b><em> Central part of Malovitskiy’s Sunken Continent.
+<figcaption><b>Figure 4. </b><em> Central part of Malovitskiy’s Sunken Continent.
 (From IFREMER scan data and Scotia Group imagery)   </em></figcaption>
 </figure>

 An enlarged graphical display of this structure is provided in Figure 5, which depicts what appears to be a 3700-meter-long, narrow, regular, linear Y-formation in the northern part of the area.
 In addition, just to the south was a 2800-meter-long irregular low tabular mound about 110 meters high and varying between 500 to 800 meters wide.
 Also in evidence are scarp-like features half way up the mound, leading off to both the eastern and western sides.
 (A scarp is a very steep bank or slope.)
 This general area became the primary target of both the 2004 and 2006 expeditions.
 Bear in mind, however, that the height of these features are magnified ten-fold to enhance them for study.

 <figure id="Figure_5" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image04.png">
-<figcaption><b>Figure 5. <b><em> Enlarged Scotia Group image, facing south, showing the central mound and a narrow, regular, linear Y-formation.It should be noted that this 3-D representation exaggerates heights by a factor of ten for contrast, because that was the way the IFREMER data were received.
+<figcaption><b>Figure 5. </b><em> Enlarged Scotia Group image, facing south, showing the central mound and a narrow, regular, linear Y-formation.It should be noted that this 3-D representation exaggerates heights by a factor of ten for contrast, because that was the way the IFREMER data were received.
 (Courtesy of Robert Sarmast with Scotia Group imagery from the IFREMER scans) </em></figcaption>
 </figure>

 The information from the IFREMER multibeam sonar scans provided excellent orientation for Sarmast’s first expedition in November of 2004, offering precise latitude and longitude coordinates for specific points on the major features to be studied.
 With such accurate coordinates it was possible to obtain useful side-scan images of the central mound and the linear ridges.